iterative/dvc.org/content/docs/studio/troubleshooting.md

 for use with Iterative Studio.
 Instructions on how to specify custom files can be found [here][project-settings].

+Note that if you're connecting to a repository just to fetch models for the model registry, and you are not working with DVC repositories, you can ignore this error.

 [prepare your git repositories]:
   /doc/studio/user-guide/prepare-your-repositories
 [project-settings]: